MeltingReactor/opencode/KDE-Icon-Exporter/README.md

 # KDE Icon Exporter
 A simple program to extract system icons as **.svg** and **.png** files.

+> [!WARNING]
+> Currently, the install script is broken due to repo changes.
+> Please use the portable version.

 ## Installation

 This command will download **install.sh** and run the **start.sh** script: